lividavi19/php-file-uploader/README.md

 #### $file
 This should be the first argument, it is the file you are trying to upload.
 This argument is mandatory.
+> [!WARNING]
+> Function produce error if this argument is not a file.

 #### $uploadFolder
 This should be the second argument of the function.
 It specifies the folder you want to save your file into.
 This is an option argument.